Energizer Holdings (EPC) Q2 2017 Results - Earnings Call Transcript

 Yeah.
 Thank you.
 Good morning, everyone.
 Just a couple questions on the Wet Shave business.
 So, I found it interesting that you guys actually got pricing in the quarter and still gained share at the same time to what had the worst price mix performance, I think, since our model goes back to 2005 that I can remember.
 And I'm just trying to see if you can reconcile that.
 I mean, did you see any impact because I know they were highly promotional during the quarter?
 Is that part of your guidance already?

 And then the second follow-up to that was just on the private label side.
 You've had some good success with the three-blade.
-Just curious on how that's going and are you going to be expanding that to other retailers?
+Just curious on how that's going and are you going to be expanding that to other retailers.

 David P. Hatfield - Energizer Holdings, Inc.

 Yeah.
 Thanks, Nik.
 Maybe just to begin with the private label question.
 Yeah, we're actually right now rolling that out internationally, the Fits proposition.
 So, we're rolling that out around the world primarily in developed markets.

 In terms of the price mix, we've been gaining share for the last eight quarters.
 We gained share in the last four quarters despite promotions from competition – promotional rates that are up in the – in unprecedented territory for the last four quarters.
 So, this is just kind of more of the same.

-Sandy, I don't know if you have any other color to add?
+Sandy, I don't know if you have any other color to add.

 Sandra J. Sheldon - Energizer Holdings, Inc.

 Yeah.
 So, we did get some pricing in the quarter as we started price increase in Japan.
-So, some of that started this quarter and we also had lower promotional spend predominantly related to higher levels a year ago as we were supporting the new next-gen Hydro launch in the U.S. So I would say those are the two main factors.
+So, some of that started this quarter, and we also had lower promotional spend predominantly related to higher levels a year ago as we were supporting the new next-gen Hydro launch in the U.S. So I would say those are the two main factors.

 David P. Hatfield - Energizer Holdings, Inc.